On this page, you will find important information regarding my following policies:

 5) If, in the rare instance that an instrument is damaged in shipping, we won't leave you out in the cold.
 We fully insure and will do our best to help

 you through the claims process.
-If you are unhappy with an instrument, contact us; although we don't accept returns, we often give buyers the
+If you are unhappy with an instrument, contact us; although we don't accept returns, we may give buyers the

 GuitarsJapan Payment Policy...